This page is continually improving.

 Unlike wine, beer was considered a beverage for the "common man," so keep it simple and fun.
 If you are stressing about your beer, you are missing the point.

-I need to buy a lot of fancy, expensive equipment: NO
+I need to buy fancy, expensive equipment: NO

-I need a lot of space (because I need tons of gear): AGAIN NO
+I need a lot of space (because of tons of gear): NO

-You are good if you have an area of about 2x2 feet, big enough for a 7-gallon bucket.
+You need about 2x2 feet of space - big enough for a 7-gallon bucket.

-I need to understand a lot of fancy "beer" terms: NO
+I need to know a lot of fancy "beer" terms: NO

 I need to know chemistry: NO